Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Recurrent ulcers or obstructions

-• Non-cancerous tumors or strictures
+• Benign tumors or intestinal strictures

-• Chronic symptoms like bleeding, pain, or constipation
+• Chronic symptoms like pain, bleeding, or constipation

 Postoperative Recovery and Support